 We discuss in our work two notions of completeness.
+First, that of Riesz bases.
+Here, the coefficients are unique, and are given by the inner product of $f$ with another Riesz basis $(\widetilde{\phi}_n)_{n=0}^\infty$ that is bi-orthogonal to the original Riesz basis, \ie,

-First, that of orthonormal bases.
+where $\langle., .\rangle_{\Omega_2}$ denotes the inner product on $L^2(\Omega_2)$.
+Second, that of orthonormal bases.
 Here, the coefficients are unique and given by the inner product of $f$ with the basis functions.
-Second, that of Riesz bases.
-Here, the coefficients are also unique, but they are given by the inner product of $f$ with another Riesz basis $(\widetilde{\phi}_n)_{n=0}^\infty$ that is bi-orthogonal to the original Riesz basis, \ie,

 An important result for our analysis is the fact that these complete sequences can be characterized by operators acting on an orthonormal basis~\cite{Christensen:IntroFrames2016}.
-In particular, let $(\gamma_n)_{n=0}^\infty$ be an orthonormal basis of $L^2$.
-Then \begin{itemize} \item The Riesz bases of $L^2$ are precisely the sequences $(U \gamma_n)_{n=0}^\infty$, where $U:L^2\to L^2$ is a bounded bijective operator. \item The orthonormal bases of $L^2$ are precisely the sequences $(U \gamma_n)_{n=0}^\infty$, where $U:L^2 \to L^2$ is a unitary operator. \end{itemize}
+In particular, let $(\gamma_n)_{n=0}^\infty$ be an orthonormal basis of $L^2(\Omega_1)$.
+Then \begin{itemize}